-The Chapada Mine is divided into 37 claims totalling 43,866.31 ha.
-The claims are held in the name of Mineração Maracá Indústria e Comércio S/A ("Mineração Maracá"), a 100% owned subsidiary of Yamana.
+The Chapada Mine is divided into 38 claims totalling 43,391.10 ha.
+The claims are held in the name of Mineração Maracá Indústria e Comércio S/A ("MMIC"), a 100% owned subsidiary of Lundin.
 See also "- Exploration, Development and Production".

-Yamana (via Mineração Maracá) holds all of the surface rights in the area of the Chapada Mine, which incorporates all of the proposed locations of buildings, fixed installations, waste dumps, and tailing disposal in the current mine plan.
-Yamana is of the opinion that it can acquire the right to dispose of waste rock and tailings on additional surface property, if and when required.
+In 2019, Lundin Mining Corp. acquired Chapada from Yamana Gold Inc. with completion of the acquisition on July 5, 2019.
+Lundin (via MMIC) holds all of the surface rights in the area of the Chapada Mine, which incorporates all of the proposed locations of buildings, fixed installations, waste dumps, and tailing disposal in the current mine plan.
+Lundin is of the opinion that it can acquire the right to dispose of waste rock and tailings on additional surface property, if and when required.
 The land ownership is registered with the Registrar of Real Estate in Mara Rosa, Goiás.

-Other than statutory royalties which are paid to the Brazilian government based on commercial copper and gold production, RPA states that it is not aware of any rights, agreements or encumbrances to which the Chapada Mine is subject, which would adversely affect the value of the property or Mineração Maracá's ownership interest.
+Other than statutory royalties which are paid to the Brazilian government based on commercial copper and gold production, RPA states that it is not aware of any rights, agreements or encumbrances to which the Chapada Mine is subject, which would adversely affect the value of the property or MMIC's ownership interest.
 The environmental licensing process for Corpo Sul started in 2013 and the required licences were granted in 2014.
 No current environmental liabilities have been identified within the mine area.
 Ongoing items such as waste stockpiles, depleted heap leach piles, and tailings storage facilities will be rehabilitated during the mine life or at the time of mine closure.

-Mineração Maracá pays to a subsidiary of Altius Minerals Corp. a stream of 3.7% of copper based on production from the Chapada mine, reducing to 1.5% for remaining life of mine after 75 million pounds delivered, which is anticipated around 2034.
+MMIC pays to a subsidiary of Altius Minerals Corporation a stream of 3.7% of copper based on production from the Chapada mine, reducing to 1.5% for remaining life of mine after 75 million pounds delivered, which is anticipated around 2034.
 Altius pays 30% of the copper spot price.
 Similarly, Sandstorm Gold Royalties owns a variable 4.2% stream on copper and 52% of Ag from Chapada, payable at 30% of spot prices.